 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

 Common Name: Panicled Bulrush

-Scirpus microcarpus is a Perennial up to 1.50 metres tall.
+Scirpus microcarpus is a perennial plant that can grow up to 1.50 metres tall.

 Western N. America.

 Wet low ground in lowlands to moderate elevations in the mountains[

 ].
 Marshes, moist meadows and ditches from sea level to 2900 metres[